-83. Parliament may make provision under which, if the Appropriation Act in respect of any financial year has not come into operation by the beginning of that financial year, the Minister responsible for finance may authorize the withdrawal of moneys from the Consolidated Revenue Fund for the purpose of meeting expenditure necessary to carry on the services of the Government until the expiration of four months from the beginning of that financial year or the coming into operation of the Act, whichever is the earlier.
+105. Parliament may make provision under which, if the Appro-Authorisapriation Act in respect of any financial year has not come into operation tion of exby the beginning of that financial year, the Minister responsible for penditure finance may authorize the withdrawal of moneys from the Consolidated in advance of Revenue Fund for the purpose of meeting expenditure necessary to carry appropriaon the services of the Government until the expiration of four months tion. from the beginning of that financial year or the coming into operation of that Act, whichever is the earlier.

-Contingencies Fund

-84.-(1) Parliament may make provision for the establishment of a Contingencies Fund and for authorising the Minister for the time being responsible for finance, if satisfied that there has arisen an urgent and unforeseen need for expenditure for which no other provision exists, to make advances from that Fund to meet that need.
+Contingencies Fund.
+106.--(1) Parliament may make provisions for the establishment of a Contingencies Fund and for authorising the Minister for the time being responsible for finance, if satisfied that there has arisen an urgent and unforseen need for expenditure for which no other provision exists, to make advances from that fund to meet that need.